AuroraAeon/DrThomasPeng/README.md

 - 👋 Hi, I’m @DrThomasPeng
-- 👀 I’m interested in Python & Matlab & LaTex.
+- 👀 Interested in Python & Matlab & LaTex.
-- 🌱 I’m currently learning Calculus.
+- 🌱 Currently learning Calculus.
-- 💞️ I’m looking to collaborate on Mathematics.
+- 💞️ Looking to collaborate on Mathematics.
-- 📫 How to reach me WeCHat:ThomasPB_0523
+- 📫 Reach me via:
-- My E-mail Address：18117044601@sina.cn
+  * WeCHat: ThomasPB_0523
+  * E-mail：18117044601@sina.cn

 <!---
 DrThomasPeng/DrThomasPeng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.